LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Are survey bots supported in text-only channels?

 Yes, this works just like for a custom bot.
 The survey questions are displayed as plain text.

+#### I'm an existing Bot Studio user.
+How do I migrate to using Conversation Builder to create and manage survey bots?

+If you're an existing Bot Studio user with survey bots built in Bot Studio, be aware that Bot Studio and Conversation Builder cannot run side by side.
+There are no steps that you need to take to disable Bot Studio and enable the feature in Conversation Builder.
+However, you'll need to manually recreate your existing Bot Studio survey bots in Conversation Builder.